urpylka/docker-cups/README.md

 2. The username for the print server is `root`/`password` unless you don't change the password with the environment variable `CUPS_ENV_PASSWORD`.

+After running the container you can find web-interface at port 631.

+> Ports 137, 139, 445 are used by Samba protocol; port 5353 is used by zeroconf (avahi-daemon).
+You can disable it if you want.

 Keep in a mind that it use the image from [dockerhub](https://hub.docker.com/r/thbe/cups/).
 If you want to use own image – build [source code](https://github.com/thbe/docker-cups#build-from-source-code) and tag it.

 ## Build from source code